owenBeresford/CatProfileDemo/README.md

 - ADDED: Profiles can be edited before they are saved
 - ADDED: Reduced useEffect for networking down to 1 call; cats-in-browser now have global IDs so this works.
 - ADDED: Ability to delete cats
-- ADDED: more UI niceities
+- ADDED: more UI niceties
 - Ensured scripts accessed via npm are correct & complete

 I have not built: